Why Use This Guide?

 (Transferred from en.wikipedia to Commons.)
 [Public domain]

 The following reference sources act as a starting point for researchers looking to familiarize themselves with health and medicine in the eighteenth and nineteenth centuries.
 Reference sources, such as subject-specific encyclopedias, dictionaries, and bibliographies provide an overview of a topic and its related issues, help define unfamiliar terms, and contain key secondary sources.
-Aside from the selected sources below, researchers may wish to consult Reference Universe as well, which will provide links to reference books in print and online in the library system.
+Aside from the selected sources below, researchers may wish to consult the libraries' reference database.

 Encyclopedia of the North American Colonies